 This Chemistry course is an ideal stepping stone to future study, laying the groundwork for further study in courses such as chemistry, medicine and pharmacy.

-To study Chemistry students must have gained at least a grade 6 in their Science GCSEs and preferably have studied the triple award.
+To study Chemistry pupils must have gained at least a grade 6 in their Science GCSEs and preferably have studied the triple award.

 This Physics course is an ideal stepping stone to future study, laying the groundwork for further study in courses such as physics, engineering and mathematics for example.

-To study Physics students must gain at least a grade 6 in their Sciences and Maths, and preferably have studied the triple award at GCSE.
+To study Physics pupils must gain at least a grade 6 in their Sciences and Maths, and preferably have studied the triple award at GCSE.